AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 ### Hover

-So the hover of bySpot type (with a Spot of 30px radius) is being enabled by the following line:
+So the hover of <a name="bySpot">bySpot</a> type (with a Spot of 30px radius) is being enabled by the following line:

 ```
 // multi-hover enabling